Keys & Strategies Critical Thinking Course Pack

 The Keys & Strategies Critical Thinking Course pack includes a two part diagnostic assessment that objectively measures the thinking mindset and reasoning skills of course participants.
 The online, validated assessment is aligned with the complete set of thinking mindset attributes (keys) and reasoning skills (strategies) in the course.
 Individual and group assessment reports provide objective data about individual and group strength and weakness.

-Critical Thinking Keys: 8 Thinking Mindset Metrics are Assessed
+Critical Thinking Keys: 8 Thinking Mindset Metrics

 - Truth-seeking: The courage to follow reasons and evidence wherever they lead